Skip to main content

 Learning outcomes

-1. Identify, analyse, evaluate and communicate broad and coherent theoretical and foundational knowledge in International Relations.
+1. Critically evaluate fundamental concepts and theoretical approaches in International Relations.

 Enrolment requirements